Plant-Based Diet: What Plant-Based Eating Is All About

 Following a plant-based diet can be a challenging experience for beginners.
 This is especially true for those who want to eat plant-based foods, while making sure that they acquire all essential nutrients.

-For this reason, and as with many special diets, it is important to seek the help of qualified nutrition professionals.
+For this reason, and as with many special diets, it is important to seek the help of qualified nutrition professionals such as our Montreal dietitian Alaa.
 Nutritionists and dietitians can assist in creating nutritionally-balanced plant-based meal plan.
 And this is very important for overall health.

 7. Social situation challenges